Reynolds was born January 19, 1942, in Toronto, Ontario,

 responsible for the Department of Supply and Services.

-Following his tenure as an elected official, Mr. Reynolds
+Following his tenure as an elected official, Hon.
+Reynolds

 pursued work in the private sector, which included